bopopescu/PipelineShuffle/README.md

-# Apache Spark -- Pipeline Shuffle Version.
+# Pipeline Shuffle For Apache Spark.

 We enable asynchoronous Shuffle data transmission to remove the shuffle barrier from original Apache Spark.

+# Apache Spark

 Spark is a fast and general cluster computing system for Big Data.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that